Real-izing your Dream

 A new study shows that spending four nature-filled days, away from electronic devices, is linked with 50 percent higher scores on a test for creativity.

 Oblique Strategies: Over One Hundred Worthwhile Dilemmas cards, were predated by Yoko Ono’s instruction cards in the mid-1960’s.
 Brian Eno and his friend, painter and multimedia artist Peter Schmidt made their Oblique Strategies cards in late 1974.
 They discovered that they had both been working on similar lists of aphorisms for getting through difficult moments while doing creative work, but from the different paths of music and visual art.

 LinkedIn (founded by College 8 Fellow Reid Hoffman)is a social network for professional development.

 Steve Jobs' famous commencement speech from a legendary entrepreneur, co-founder of Apple.***

 "Consider the Lobster" is an excellent essay on the ethics of eating animals by David Foster Wallace, bonus his fine commencement address This Is Water ***. (audio), (video), (as opposed to the fake one ascribed to Kurt Vonnegut (Ice 9 isn't real either, but you really should read his books).

-Steven Johnson shows how history tells a different story.
-His fascinating tour takes us from the "liquid networks" of London's coffee houses to Charles Darwin's long, slow hunch to today's high-velocity web.
+Steven Johnson shows how we have moved from "liquid networks" of London's coffee houses to Charles Darwin's long, slow hunch to today's high-velocity web.
 TEDtalk.
-4 min summary of book ideas
+4 min summary of book ideas. extensive summary.

 "Wrongologist" Kathryn Schulz makes a compelling case for not just admitting but embracing our fallibility.
 (TEDtalk).